[3 MIN READ]

 “We don’t have one overarching explanation,” says Sid Devarakonda, M.D., director of thoracic medical oncology at the Providence Swedish Cancer Institute.
 “But it’s possible that a certain percentage of the diagnosed never-smoker population has a genetic predisposition.”

-Risk factors for nonsmokers
+Risk factors for lung cancer beyond smoking

-Smoking status has historically been a leading cause of most lung cancer diagnoses, but secondhand smoke, pollution and exposure to other carcinogens can also lead to lung cancer – including among non-smokers.
+Smoking has historically been a leading cause of most lung cancer diagnoses, but secondhand smoke, pollution and exposure to other carcinogens can also lead to lung cancer – including among non-smokers.

 Other risk factors for lung cancer among non-smokers include: